-Did you know that rich people really do have a different mindset to poor people?
-And I’m not talking a spendy mindset either.
+The fact is, rich people have a different mindset to poor people and I’m not talking a spendy mindset either.

 What rich people do is often quite different to what you expect them to do.
 And I should know.

 My extended family is extremely diverse, wealth wise.

 Among my extended family I have bricklayers, care workers, Queens Counsel barristers, solicitors, SAHMs, American corp VP’s, teachers and those with an inherited private income.

-Yep, you read that right, there are still people in this world who inherit an ongoing annual private income.
+Yep, you read that right, there are still people in this world who inherit a private income.

 I don’t just read about how the other half live, I can see it when we have big family gatherings!

 I can be as nosy as the next person but I don’t like to go asking these distant relatives how much they earn or inherited, how they got rich and the like.